ruairicasey/Eyethereum_Public/README.md

 After the project has been marked I will share the code on this public repository.

+Please feel free to read through my accompanying academic dissertation.

 ## Try Out The Token Checker!
 Follow these instructions if you wish to test out the token checker feature yourself:

-Copy this Ethereum token contract address: 0xa735a3af76cc30791c61c10d585833829d36cbe0 Open Eyethereum and sign in using your preffered email address.
+- Copy this Ethereum token contract address: 0xa735a3af76cc30791c61c10d585833829d36cbe0
+- Open Eyethereum and sign in using your preffered email address.
-Click on the Token Checker page.
+- Click on the Token Checker page.
-Paste the contract address into the text box, and click the 'Fetch Token Data' button.
+- Paste the contract address into the text box, and click the 'Fetch Token Data' button.
-Wait for results to load.
+- Wait for results to load.

 If you wish to compare Eyethereum's results to leading competitors, copy and paste the same contract address into the following websites: